tari-project/tari/Contributing.md

 ### PRs do one job
 [do one job]: #prs-do-one-job

 This is really important.
 A single PR needs to address a single thing.
-This is Congress, where bills have dozens of unrelated things wadded into them in the hope that they're more likely to sneak through with the main proposal.
+This is not Congress, where bills have dozens of unrelated things wadded into them in the hope that they're more likely to sneak through with the main proposal.